 Your poaching liquid can be as simple as plain water.
 Admittedly, this doesn't add flavor, but your chicken will be succulent and tender, and perfect to use as a base for a number of recipes that call for cooked chicken.

-Still, adding flavor can turn ordinary though succulent chicken into something quite extraordinary.
-Your poaching liquid can be fat-free chicken broth, white wine, water infused with fresh or dried herbs and chopped vegetables, fruit juices, light coconut milk – pretty much anything.
+Still, adding flavor can turn ordinary-though-succulent chicken into something quite extraordinary.
+Your poaching liquid can be fat-free chicken broth, white wine, water infused with fresh or dried herbs and chopped vegetables, fruit juices, light coconut milk -- pretty much anything.

-How to Make Poached Chicken Breasts
+How to Poach Chicken Breasts

-The keys to poaching are: the size of the pan, the volume of liquid and the cooking temperature.
+The keys to poaching are the size of the pan, the volume of liquid and the cooking temperature.

 - Place chicken breasts in a pot that's just about large enough to fit them in one layer.
 Two medium chicken breasts fit snugly in most 2-quart round pot.

 - Add poaching liquid so that it completely covers the chicken by at least 1/2 to 1 inch.